2025 Shopify payment gateways.

-Every eCommerce store needs a payment gateway to take payment from its customers, so finding the right Shopify payment gateway is business-critical.
+Every ecommerce store needs a payment gateway to take payment from its customers, so finding the right Shopify payment gateway is business-critical.
 In this post, we’re exploring:

-what’s a payment gateway & why do I need one?
+• What’s a payment gateway & why do I need one?

-questions to ask when choosing a Shopify payment gateway, and
+• Questions to ask when choosing a Shopify payment gateway, and

-our top picks for Shopify payment solutions in the UK.
+• Our top picks for Shopify payment solutions in the UK.

-Show me the money: what’s a Shopify payment gateway & why do I need one?
+What’s a Shopify payment gateway & why do I need one?

 “A payment gateway is a payment processing technology that communicates transaction information between the customer and the merchant.